ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 ### Enums and Exhaustivity

-Because you can't inherit from an `Enum`, your `Enum` can be included in exhaustivity analysis during pattern matching:
+Because you can't inherit from an `Enum`, an `Enum` can be included in exhaustivity analysis during pattern matching:

 ```python
 # enum_exhaustivity.py